czynskee/git_notes/README.md

 To run this app you'll need to create a Git app [here](https://github.com/settings/apps).
 These fields will need to be set in the github app config:

-User authorization callback URL: `<your-url>/sessions/new`
+- User authorization callback URL: `<your-url>/sessions/new`
-Webhook:
+- Webhook:
-[x] Active
+- [x] Active
-Webhook URL: a public facing url that github can access.
+- Webhook URL: a public facing url that github can access.
 While in development I recommend using [ngrok]().
 The url should be appended with the path `/webhooks` (e.g.: `https://3lk24u89fj234df.ngrok.io/webhooks`).

 It is recommended to setup a webhook secret and to enable SSL verification.

 Also, in the github app you will need to set up a public facing url that github can access.
-While in development, I recommend using [ngrok].
+While in development, I recommend using [ngrok](https://ngrok.com/).

 Under Permissions & events you'll need to set these repository permissions:
-Administration: Read-only
+- Administration: Read-only
-Contents: Read & Write
+- Contents: Read & Write

 You'll also need to subscribe to these events:
 - [x] Member